At Stanley Park Junior School, we value the strong links which we have developed across our local community and also communities further afield.

 To help our year 6 pupils prepare themselves for their transfer to High School, we arrange visits from staff from their new schools, which give the children an opportunity to discuss any concerns or worries they may have.
 The children also take part in a series of workshops run by outside organisations; for example, Transport for London come in to talk to them about using public transport, applying for Oyster Cards and keeping safe when getting around.
 Our local police community support officers also provide some useful advice.

-We are please to be able to support a new generation of teachers, by providing placements for student teachers from Roehampton University.
+We are pleased to be able to support a new generation of teachers, by providing placements for student teachers from Roehampton University.
 We also welcome in year 9, 10 and 11 students from our local High Schools for work experience every year.

 We regularly enjoy visits from members of the Sutton Churches group who provide dramatic performances that encourage our children to make positive choices.